Altacee/portfolio-templates/README.md

  A config file (e.g., config.json, config.yaml) containing the details like name, bio, projects, and contact information.

-You should make a folder with your profolio title and in readme inside your portfolio write about the portfolio and the things which you take from config file like githun, social meadia etc.
+You should make a folder with your profolio title and in readme inside your portfolio write about the portfolio and the things which you take from config file like github, social meadia etc.